Test Automation Best Practices

 • If few team members of the QA team have better programming knowledge, they should be involved in creating the automation testing scripts.
 While other testers can be involved in fabricating the test cases.

-• Once a couple of test cases are automated, the members who were writing the test cases can go through the code and take the help of the other team members to understand the logic behind the code.
+• Once a couple of test cases are automated, the members writing the test cases can go through the code and take the other team members’ help to understand the code’s logic.

 • As the number of automation testing increases, so will the knowledge transfer, and gradually most of the QA team would have a decent understanding of the coding practice to follow while creating such scripts.